 Cervical insufficiency — Cervical insufficiency occurs when the cervix opens or thins earlier than normal during pregnancy.
 This can lead to miscarriage or preterm delivery (when delivery occurs before 37 weeks of pregnancy).
 Women who have had cervical conization or radical trachelectomy may be at an increased risk of cervical insufficiency.

-Pregnancy options after radical hysterectomy or radiation — It is not usually possible to become pregnant or carry a pregnancy after treatment with radical hysterectomy and/or chemoradiotherapy.
-However, advances in assisted reproductive technology may offer a way for women to have a biologically-related child after this type of treatment.
+Pregnancy options after radical hysterectomy or radiation — It is not usually possible to become pregnant or carry a pregnancy after treatment with radical hysterectomy and/or chemoradiation therapy.
+However, advances in assisted reproductive technology may offer a way for women to have a biologically related child after this type of treatment.

-Reproductive techniques that are currently in the experimental phase include oocyte cryopreservation (freezing the egg before it is fertilized with sperm) and ovarian cryopreservation (freezing the ovary); further study is needed before these techniques are available to the general public.
+Another option is oocyte cryopreservation (freezing the egg before it is fertilized with sperm).
+Ovarian cryopreservation (freezing the ovary) is under investigation; further study is needed before this technique is available to the general public.

 Since the uterus has been removed or damaged by cancer treatment, all of these techniques, including embryo cryopreservation, would require a gestational carrier to carry the pregnancy.
 (See "Surrogate pregnancy".)

 Progress in treating cervical cancer requires that better treatments be identified through clinical trials, which are conducted all over the world.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask for more information about clinical trials, or read about clinical trials at:

 Videos addressing common questions about clinical trials are available from the American Society of Clinical Oncology (http://www.cancer.net/pre-act).

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.